 - 4 1/2 cups all-purpose flour

-4 Knead the dough: By the time you get to the last cup of flour, you will be able to work the dough with your hands.
+4 Knead the dough: By the time you get to adding the last cup of flour, you will be able to work the dough with your hands.
 Begin to knead it in the bowl – try to incorporate all the flour stuck to the sides and bottom of the bowl as you begin kneading.

 Once the bowl is pretty clean, turn the dough out onto a board and knead it well for 8 minutes.
 You might need some extra flour if the dough is sticky.

 Note that a KitchenAid mixer (or some other brand of upright electric mixer) works well for the mixing and kneading of the bread dough.
 About the time you add the last cup of flour you'll want to switch from the standard mixer attachment to the dough hook attachment.

 Cover the bowl with plastic wrap and set aside to rise (in a relatively warm spot or at room temp) for an hour and a half.
 It should just about double in size.

-5 Spread a little olive oil in your baking pan or baking sheet (will make it easier to remove the bread).
+6 Spread dough in baking pan: Spread a little olive oil in your baking pan or baking sheet (will make it easier to remove the bread).
 Place the dough in your baking pans or form it into free-form rounds on a baking sheet.

-6 Dimple the breads with your thumb.
+7 Dimple the bread: Dimple the breads with your thumb.
 Push in to about the end of your thumbnail, roughly 1/2-inch.

-7 With 30 minutes to go before the rise finishes, preheat your oven to 400°F. If you have a pizza stone put it in.
+9 Preheat oven: With 30 minutes to go before the rise finishes, preheat your oven to 400°F. If you have a pizza stone put it in.

 Then sprinkle the coarse salt on top from about a foot over the bread; this lets the salt spread out better on its way down and helps reduce clumps of salt.

 If you have a water spritzer bottle, spritz a little water in the oven right before you put the bread in to create steam, and then a couple of times while the bread is baking.

-When the bread comes out of the oven, turn it out onto a rack within 3-5 minutes; this way you'll keep the bottom of the bread crispy.
+12 Cool and serve: When the bread comes out of the oven, turn it out onto a rack within 3-5 minutes; this way you'll keep the bottom of the bread crispy.
 Let cool on a rack for 10 minutes before eating.